 I stayed at The Independente, which is a pair of side-by-side buildings, one a hostel and the other a collection of suites and rooms.
 Though it's unbelievably affordable, it feels like a luxury hotel, and the on-site restaurants and bars are both amazing enough to check out regardless of whether or not you're staying here (just take one glance at Independente's Instagram, and you'll see what we mean).
 There's also a rooftop terrace with homemade breakfast and expansive views of the waterfront and city below.

 When it comes to shopping, discover Portuguese brands at A Vida Portuguesa.
-Since a photo is worth a thousand words, we'll let the image below do the talking for us.

 Next Stop: Sintra for Majestic Castles

 Taking a day trip to Sintra is a must.
 By car, it's only about 30 minutes outside Lisbon, and my friend and I each paid about €20, so it's really affordable.
 The main attraction in this gorgeous town is Pena Palace, a vivid Romanticist castle.
 The National Palace of Sintra is another must-see for history buffs, as is Palace of Monserrate.
 I wandered up the round from the town center because the larger palaces were closed, and as the fauna transitioned into a lush, jungle-like feel as we got further and further away from town, we were sort of creeped out.
 But we kept going until we ran into another attraction that ended up being our favorite, Quinta da Regaleira.